vhaghani26/epigenerate/README.md

 While epigenerate can submit jobs to the cluster nodes, most of the time we use it as a loosely managed compute node.
 What exactly does _loosely_ mean?
 We don't need to submit jobs via `slurm`.
 Instead, we run jobs directly via the shell.
 There is 1 main advantage: jobs start immediately.
 There is also 1 main problem: other people are also using the computer.
 As a result, sharing must be cooperative.
 There are no hard rules, but rather social guidelines.

-## `ssh` and `scp` ##

-To log in to epigenerate, use `ssh`.
-In the following examples, the user's name is `username`.
-Switch this to whatever user name you have.

-	ssh username@epigenerate.genomecenter.ucdavis.edu

-To copy files to epigenerate, use `scp`.

-	scp my_file username@epigenerate.genomecenter.ucdavis.edu:/share/lasallelab/whatever

-You can also copy whole directories with the `-r` option.

-	scp -r my_dir username@epigenerate.genomecenter.ucdavis.edu:/share/lasallelab/whatever

-Of course, you can also `scp` stuff from epigenerate back to your personal computer.

-	scp -r username@epigenerate.genomecenter.ucdavis.edu:/share/korflab/project/whatever .

 ## Best Practices ##

+### Epigenerate Slack Channel ###

+On the LaSalle Lab Slack, you should locate a channel called "epigenerate."
+If you plan to use epigenerate at all, please join this Slack channel.
+This is where discussions regarding resource intensive jobs will take place.
+There will also be general updates regarding storage expansions, increases in RAM, cluster outages, etc., so be sure to join it!

 ### RAM ###

 RAM is the hardest resource to share.
 A good rule of thumb is for each user to never use more than half of the total RAM.
 Since there is currently 500G RAM, never run jobs that take more than 250G in total.
 So don't set up 50 jobs, each taking 10G RAM.
 If you need to use more than 250G, discuss with the cluster overseer (currently Viki) first so we can warn other users.
 If you have no idea how much RAM your process is using, run `top` or `htop` and examine the memory usage.
+You can also run these commands to check active usage before you try running a job.

 ### CPU ###